 – Prioritise and compartmentalise.
 Be logical and precise in your processes.
 Delete extraneous distractions when you are on task – turn off notifications, shut the door, put headphones in.
 Practice effective ways of letting others know that when you’re on task, that is your priority.
 Then, when it’s time, move to the compartment that might be ‘social’ or ‘fitness’ or ‘eating’.
 (Create compartments for all of these – otherwise you risk not attending to them as needed.)

 – Schedule time for your body’s needs: healthy eating, exercising and sleeping.
-Set alarms to ensure it happens.
+Set reminders to ensure it happens.
 While you can push harder than some, it ultimately reduces your productivity if you’re not attending to your physical needs.

-– Sleep: In principle, don’t stay up past midnight, rise earlier instead for morning productivity.
+– Sleep: In principle, don’t stay up past midnight, rise earlier instead for optimal morning productivity.
 Wind down before you sleep.
 List tomorrow’s priorities, then leave them.
 Switch off your notifications.

 – Eat: Fuel the brain with complex carbohydrates.
 Consume nutrient dense cooked foods regularly – slow cookers save time.
 Minimise your intake of toxins e.g. alcohol, caffeine, refined sugars.
-Your brain has a higher predisposition towards storing these toxins, and your mental drive may make these quick fixes attractive.
+Your brain has a higher predisposition towards storing these toxins, and your mental drive may make these quick fixes look attractive.
 Don’t fall for short term hits at the expense of long term productivity.

 For the most precise and personalised data, access your ph360 profile.
 Identify what you are going to action when, and track your progress in their implementation.

 To amplify your mental & physical energy, a Personalised Detox will provide you with a complete, brief and efficient program to implement at home.
 To extend, employing the expertise of a personalised coach will further build your toolkit of strategies for maximising your success.

 Whatever your objectives, have a highly successful year.